Blog & News

 Unwinding Indicators & Disaggregated Data Reported by States

 Few states are reporting disaggregated data on their dashboards.
-The most common breakdowns that states are providing are by program and geography (typically by county).
-Although CMS only asks states to report data by modified adjusted gross income (MAGI) and non-disability applications, versus disability applications, additional data breakdowns by age, race, ethnicity, and program type can elucidate important trends about the disproportionate impact of unwinding on groups that have been economically or socially marginalized.
+The most common breakdowns that states are providing are by age and geography (typically by county).
+Although CMS only requires states to report data by modified adjusted gross income (MAGI) and non-disability applications versus disability applications, additional data breakdowns by age, race, ethnicity, and program type can elucidate important trends about the disproportionate impact of unwinding on groups that have been economically or socially marginalized.
+(See the state dashboards below for examples of disaggregated data reporting).

-Visit the SHVS Expert perspective for a selection of state dashboard examples including: Arizona, Colorado, Massachusetts, Minnesota, New Hampshire, Ohio, Oregon, Utah, and Washington.
+Visit the SHVS Expert perspective to view examples of state unwinding / insurance dashboards in the following states: Arizona, Colorado, Indiana, Massachusetts, Minnesota, New Hampshire, Oregon, Utah, and Washington.